wildtruc/zenvidia/README.md

 Default desktop entry file is set to ```-a```, to have an other behavior you have to edit the autostart file with your desktop session autostart manager.

+You can manage options through Zenvidia > Tools.

 To install it just do in a terminal with normal user priviledge :
 ```sh
   zen_notify.sh -a